davidhu3141/ArcApproxByEllipse/notes/req.md

-(This is for openai codex, but not a formal format.)
+> (This is for openai codex, but not a formal document.)

 ultimate goal 1
 ---------------